This post has affiliate links, thanks for supporting my site!

 - I cut the curtains long ways to make 2 strips out of each curtain

 - I used my cricut to cut 4 different symbols on iron on vinyl.
 I did 2 black ones and 2 orange ones.
 If you’re artistic you could paint these on yourself using acrylic paint and a template.
+Draw an outline of the image and fill in with paint.

 - Next I used a knife and scissors to rough it all up.
 I especially did the edges, corners and along the bottom so it looked ripped and tattered (weathered is the technical term I learned from my sister).

 - Finally I used some watered down acrylic paint and a foam brush to accentuate all of the weathering.
 I mainly painted along the edges and then some random spots throughout.
-You can’t really go wrong here… the point is for it to look bad haha.
+You can’t really go wrong here… the point is for it to look bad, haha.

 Mandalorian Party Tablescape Ideas

 For the table I used some shimmery silver wedding wrapping paper that looked like beskar as a table runner (did you know wrapping paper makes a great table runner?
 You can find it all kind of patterns, colors, widths and of course any length you want!).
 The centerpiece was Grogu/Baby Yoda (a doll my son had gotten for Christmas).
 I put him up on a little crate and covered it with some tan fabric.
-Then I used fishing line to tie is hand to my chandelier above the table so it looked like Grogu’s hand was raised.
+Then I used fishing line to tie is hand to my chandelier above the table so it looked like Grogu’s hand was raised (as if he was using the force).
 I also tied several gummy frogs to fishing line and hung them from the chandelier.
 Lastly, I hung a silver Christmas tree ornament from the chandelier.
 I was trying to make it look like Grogu was using the force to levitate frogs (Like in Boba Fett) and the gear shift head from Mando’s ship like he does in Mandalorian.

 All along the center of the table I laid out a Grogu Charcuterie board of sorts, all kinds of Baby-Yoda approved foods.
 We had: cupcakes (with Mando cupcake toppers, free printable at the end of this post), blue cookies (chocolate dipped oreos), gummy worms, gummy frogs, chocolate frogs and eggs.
-Luckily it is near Easter time so eggs were easy to come by.
+Luckily it was near Easter time so eggs were easy to come by.
 I wish I could have only used green and blue eggs, but I didn’t want to buy that much candy and sort through them, hah!
 If you’ve seen Mandalorian and Boba Fett you should remember most of these food items that Grogu eats.

 Here’s a close up of the cupcakes.
 The toppers I designed and then printed on Avery 2 1/2 inch round stickers.
 I then cut circles with my cricut that were a little smaller than 3 inch diameter.
 I stuck the stickers onto the cardstock circles with a toothpick in between to create the toppers.
+Do I need to make a video tutorial on how to DIY cupcake toppers?

 At each place setting we had Yoda plates, Yoda soda, a Mandalorian mask and a chocolate frog.
 I also kind of sprinkled gummy frogs around the table a bit like confetti.
 The Yoda plates I made just by taping yoda ears that I cut with my cricut onto lime green dessert plates.